ruudy-es/Metronic-Crud-Generator-Bundle/README.md

 Usage
 =====

-This bundle comes with basic layout template based on Metronic Bundle, you can extend it
+This bundle comes with basic layout template based on Metronic Bundle, its allow you to start generating cruds of your entities without create any twig.

+I strongly recommend you

 php app/console ruudy:metronic-crud-generator:generate